This review

 Chargebacks | £10 each |

-Payouts are processed free to your bank account within 2-3 working days, or to the SumUp Business Account the following day if you are directing payouts there.
+Payouts are processed free to your bank account within 1-3 working days or SumUp Business Account the next day.

-It is free to refund card transactions, as long as the transaction has not yet been settled in your bank account (i.e. within 1-3 days of the original transaction).
-After that, SumUp will charge a 1.69% transaction fee to process the refund.
+It’s free to refund card transactions, as long as the transaction has not yet been settled in your bank account (i.e. within 1-3 days of the original transaction).
+After that, SumUp charges a 1.69% transaction fee to process the refund.

 If a customer disputes a payment, a chargeback fee of £10 occurs.

 A membership subscription, SumUp One, is available for £19 per month.
-This reduces your chip and contactless rate to 0.79% per transaction for domestic consumer cards (non-UK and commercial cards would cost 1.99%) and gives you a 50% discount on SumUp Solo.
+This reduces your chip and contactless rate to 0.99% per transaction for domestic consumer cards (non-UK and commercial cards would cost 1.99%).

 Terminal features